JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2023-06-05-Astrangia2021-smRNA-Analysis.md

 ### 20240426

 Both miranda jobs have preemptively failed and restarted.
-Not sure why...Going back to what Kevin Bryan said to me regarding this in the [Apul genome](https://github.com/JillAshey/JillAshey_Putnam_Lab_Notebook/blob/master/_posts/2024-02-06-Apulchra-Genome-Assembly.md) assembly: "you didn’t specify -t $SLURM_CPUS_ON_NODE (and also #SBATCH --exclusive) to make use of all of the CPU cores on the node.
+Not sure why...Going back to what Kevin Bryan said to me regarding this in the [Apul genome](https://github.com/JillAshey/JillAshey_Putnam_Lab_Notebook/blob/master/_posts/2024-02-06-Apulchra-Genome-Assembly.md) assembly: "you didn’t specify -t SLURM_CPUS_ON_NODE (and also #SBATCH --exclusive) to make use of all of the CPU cores on the node.
 You might want to consider re-submitting this job with those parameters.
 Because the nodes generally have 36 cores, it should be able to catch up to where it is now in a little over half a day, assuming perfect scaling."
 Looking at the [miranda manual](https://github.com/hacktrackgnulinux/miranda/blob/master/man/miranda.pdf), it doesn't look like there is any flag to specify cpus on node.
 Cancelled jobs `312601` and `312886`.
 I am going to redo the SLURM info in these scripts.
 I edited both `miranda_strict_all.sh` and `miranda_strict_lncRNA.sh` so that the slurm headers look like:

 ```
 #!/bin/bash -i